Going back to school?

 Families who use Makaton can also find support from the Makaton charity.
 And there are signed stories you can watch on the Singing Hands website.

-Uncertainty can be a particular challenge for some children with special educational needs and disabilities, and they’re likely to find this especially difficult at the moment.
+Change can be a particular challenge for some children with special educational needs and disabilities, and they’re likely to find this especially difficult at the moment.
 We have advice for parents on talking to children about coronavirus to help you support a child struggling with anxiety.

 Support if you're struggling